voschezang/coding-handbook/intelligence/modelling.md

 ## Evolution

-This concerns evolution in the theoretical sense.
+*(This concerns evolution in the theoretical sense, rather than the biological phenomenon)*

 Evolution can be defined as iterative improvement by granular steps.
 This can be used in mathematical optimization, but it can also be used to explain behaviour of successful organizations, apps, or [memes](https://en.wikipedia.org/wiki/Memetics).

 The evaluation of states is done using an [*objective*](https://en.wikipedia.org/wiki/Loss_function) (e.g. *fitness, loss, utility, reward*, *stock price*).